aninuth/aninuth.github.io/_posts/2025-08-26-eeg-ml-project.md

   - Autoencoders
 ---

 Not every research project ends with a publication, but that doesn't mean it wasn't worth doing.
 This post chronicles my most meaningful research project yet - I learned more about myself and the research process during this endeavor than I did during the rest of my academic career.
-I'll be highlighting things I learned using the 💡 symbol - check it out if you want my insights - I promise it's better than learning them the hard way.
+I'll mark lessons learned with 💡- learned the hard way so you don't have to.

 ## The Problem Space